Thermae Bath Spa Review

 Image Credit: Rob Slade & Thermae Bath Spa

-After Ben convinced me to leave this pool, we tried the Aroma Steam Rooms.
-These also had a futuristic feel as they were giant glass pods!
+After Ben convinced me to finally leave the rooftop pool, we tried the Aroma Steam Rooms.
+These also had a futuristic feel, set inside giant glass pods.

-There were four in total, each infused with a different aromatic essence.
-I’m not a huge fan of steam rooms as I feel like I can’t breathe properly, but gave each one a go, if only for a few minutes each!
-It’s such a strange sensation not feeling like you can breathe fresh air and instantly sweating!
+There were four rooms in total, each filled with a different scent.
+I’m not a huge fan of steam rooms as I always feel like I can’t breathe properly, but I gave each one a go for a few minutes.
+It’s such a strange sensation not breathing fresh air and instantly starting to sweat!

-I do feel like the sweating does something good for my skin though.
-The vapours in these steam rooms also make it a more pleasant experience.
+Still, I do think the sweating does something good for the skin, and the scented vapours make it a more pleasant experience.

-At the time of visiting they had Eucalyptus, Lemon Grass and Ginger, Sandalwood and Lotus Flower.
-My favourite was the Lemon Grass and Ginger - I could have smelt this all day!
+When we visited, the scents were Eucalyptus, Lemongrass and Ginger, Sandalwood, and Lotus Flower.
+My favourite was definitely Lemongrass and Ginger — I could have smelt that all day!

-If you love steam rooms then you’ll really love these.
-I think perhaps for me it’s something I need to get used to.
+If you love steam rooms, you’ll really enjoy these.
+I think it’s just something I need to get used to.

 Our First Time at Bath Thermae Spa by Lylia Rose UK Lifestyle Blog (3)